Winterbl00m/ComplexityScience_Project2/reports/draft_report.md

 The two figures above display the predicted results of our two extensions.
 The first predicts that as the number *n* of people participating in these duels increases, the likelihood of stronger players surviving until the end will decrease, since they will initially face more opposition.
 The second predicts that changing the number of people participating in truels will have no impact on the survivability of stronger players while the proportions are similar.

 ## Concerns
 Originally, there was a concern about the applicability of this experiment on real-world scenarios.
 However, the paper does suggest that, "apart from being a puzzling but purely theoretical case, a better understanding of this paradox is also crucial when it comes to evolutionary biology because it indicates that competitive skills can only be improved by mutation, not by interactions among more than two individuals in the process of natural selection."
 [1] If "weaker players of truels survive more than stronger players," why do we see that natural selection tends to choose stronger attributes?
 While this model is abstract, it does suggest why stronger players do win against weaker players, despite what traditional game theory suggests.
+Other applications of this model could be regarding how opinions spread.